-1) I’ve visited many Dual Language Schools throughout the United States and the students always ask for the book in Spanish, Now, students can pick up the book in either language of their choice.
-It’s a way of encouraging their bilingualism or multilingualism, which is beautiful to me because of my own story with mis abuelos.
+1) Being bilingual is a super power!
+I’ve visited many dual language schools throughout the United States and the students always ask for my books in Spanish.
+Now, students can pick up the book in either language of their choice.
+It’s a way of encouraging bilingualism or multilingualism, which is beautiful to me because of my own story with mis abuelos.

-2) I always receive lovely letters/emails from parents or grandparents who are more comfortable reading in Spanish and they actually thank me for the book being translated to Spanish because they get to read it along with their children/grandchildren.
+2) Junto Leemos!
+Let’s Read Together!
+I always receive lovely letters and emails from parents or grandparents who are more comfortable reading in Spanish and they actually thank me for the book being translated to Spanish because they get to read it along with their children and grandchildren.
 What’s more precious than this?

 I have many favorite memories of time spent with mis abuelos, but some of my most cherished memories are the ones from Sunday mornings in their home when they’d blast their beloved records from Chente, Lola or Pedro.
 They’d sing along word for word.
-I knew then they had sacrificed something important for us and it was my duty to get it back.
+I knew they had sacrificed something important for us.

 My novel being published in Spanish fills me with hope.
 To me, it means maybe we’re finally learning and pushing back against a society that favors English-speaking monolingualism instead of valuing and celebrating children growing up bilingual and multilingual.
 I know my abuelos would be so proud and happy about Frida, el misterio del anillo del pavo real y yo.